• Skip to main content

 Storing the beef balls

 When you buy Bò Viên at the shops, they’re often sold either frozen or refrigerated.
-With these homemade ones, you can to the same.
+With these homemade ones, you can do the same.
 Cook them first, then let each one come to room temperature.

 Put them in a freeze-safe bag or container and store them in the freezer for up to 1 month.
 To eat, simply reheat in boiling water or soup.
 Alternatively, let them thaw before cooking in a hot liquid.
 You can even stir fry them in noodles or eat them with rice.